 However, from a finance point of view, August 2018 was not a very good month.
 We spent a lot for our wedding and I had to take days off without pay.
 This means a very small savings rate.
 Fortunately, there was some extra income from the wedding and from the Swiss army.
 This helped us not being in negative this month.
 But at least, there was some savings ;)

 Let’s start with the bad news: our savings rate.
 This month, we saved only 15.6% of our income.
 This is the first month since February (it was even worse) that we are not increasing our 12 months average.
 As you can see on this graph (you may need to zoom):

 We can see that we are still on a very good savings rate curve.
 Our 12 months average is still going up, but very slightly.
-We need to address this in the coming months!
-Once we are going to stabilize our expenses and income, I’m hoping that we increase our average savings rate even more.
+We need to do something about this in the coming months!
+Once we are going to stabilize our expenses and income, I am hoping that we increase our average savings rate even more.

 Fortunately, there was also some earnings as well this month to help.
 We received some gifts from guests at our wedding.
 Since I finished my days in the army last month, they reimbursed some taxes I had to pay for moving some army days.
-This is 960 CHF that I’m glad to see back :) I was also able to sell one more item this month.
+This is 960 CHF that I am glad to see back :) I was also able to sell one more item this month.
 And I received the first money from my survey website.
-I’m using ampuls now.
-This is only 30 CHF, but it’s a good side hustle :)
+I am using ampuls now.
+This is only 30 CHF, but it is a good side hustle :)